Abhishekagrawal1404/web-scrapper/README.md

 Note: Ensure that you adhere to websites' terms of service and data usage policies when scraping information.
 Respectful and responsible scraping practices are recommended.

 GitHub Repository:
-The project can be found in my GitHub repository [repository link].
+The project can be found in my GitHub repository.
 It includes the Python script and a README file providing detailed instructions on how to use the script and any necessary dependencies.

 Feel free to explore the project, contribute improvements, or utilize it as a starting point for your own web scraping endeavors.